University Marketing and Communications

 Written and photos by Craig Schreiner

-In WHY I TEACH, John Frye, associate professor of geography, geology and environmental sciences, talks about choosing between two careers — meteorology and journalism — either of which might point him directly toward the eye of a storm.
+In Great Teaching, John Frye, associate professor of geography, geology and environmental sciences, talks about choosing between two careers — meteorology and journalism — either of which might point him directly toward the eye of a storm.

 Ultimately, Frye chose meteorology, a component he brings to the geography classes he teaches.
 When asked about inspirations, Frye will reply with no fewer than 10 names of teachers he had in high school, college and post-graduate studies.
 A field study led by one of those teachers inspired Frye to lead a 6,000-mile annual summer road trip through nine states that lets his UW-Whitewater students observe the weather conditions he talks about in the classroom.
 Frye strives to be accessible — willing to answer any question, passionate about what he teaches and concerned for the individual growth of students.